 Warm salads can be blooming amazing or complete disasters.
 First, you have to get your hungry guests around the table before you plate up, so as soon as their bums are on the chairs, you are tossing the warm ingredients in with the arugula leaves.
 Boom, boom, boom on a plate and it’s in front of them.–Jamie Oliver

-That’s right, what he said.
-This salad is all about personalization and improvisation.
-The amounts are intentionally left a little loosey-goosey so you can tweak it to your palate and not get mired down in tedious measuring, but we’ve included some approximates for those who prefer pointed direction.
+This recipe is written in Jamie Oliver speak.
+That is, this salad is all about personalization and improvisation.
+The amounts are intentionally left a little loosey-goosey so you can tweak it to your palate and not get mired down in tedious measuring.
+That said, we’ve included some approximates for those who prefer pointed direction.
 The amounts can easily be scaled up or down depending on how many servings you desire—including, of course, just one.
 You can play fast and loose with the ingredients, too, as the seasons change.
+Go on.
+Embrace your inner Naked Chef.

 Warm Arugula Salad Recipe